chameleon-system/chameleon-base/UPGRADE-6.3.md

 ## Sidebar Menu Items

 Sidebar menu items are (in contrast to the classic main menu) created independently from tables and backend modules.
-After migration some menu items that existed in the classic main menu might not yet be migrated to new sidebar menu items.
-Create menu items manually for these tables and modules.
+After migration menu items for backend modules might not yet be migrated to new sidebar menu items.
+Check the backend module list to see if modules are missing.

-To migrate content boxes as a whole, use the method `migrateTableMenuItemsByOldContentBoxSystemName` of service `chameleon_system_core.service.main_menu_migrator`.
+All menu items from standard content boxes will be migrated automatically.
+Custom content boxes need to be migrated manually.
+Use the method `migrateTableMenuItemsByOldContentBoxSystemName` of service `chameleon_system_core.service.main_menu_migrator`.

 Menu categories can also be moved by calling the new method `TCMSLogChange::setMainMenuPosition`.